CalebGideon/16-bit-CPU/README.md

       <li>When Bouncer is true, the selector value is -> 10.
 Thus, the program counter will check whether a previous Comparison yielded true or false (Think if/while loop conditions).
 If true, it jumps the program counter to a memory location, else (if/while loop ends), it switch's back to the default 00's single increment logic</li>
       <li>When JUMP_NZERO is true, the selector value is -> 11.
 (Note: This can be seen by the two or gates to the right of JUMP/BOUNCER/JUMP_NZERO, setting both results to true in this case).
 Here, the program will check if a zero flag is set to true.
 If so, then a for loop has just ended (think for i less than size, where i is now 10 and size is 10), else it defaults to single 00 increment</li>
     </ul>
+    <li>Finally, the new PC count is sent to either the ROM or RAM, and thus the next memory location in either is sent out to be processed by the CPU!</li>
   </ol>

   <br>